Witnessing downsizing in the making: quiescent and breathing galaxies at the dawn of the Universe: Methods

-We then proceeded to SED-fit all the sources at $z_{best}>3$ with \textsc{zphot}, using a library of $\approx\!10$ million SED models, including three analytical star formation history (SFH) functions (top-hat, exponentially declining and delayed exponentially declining).
+We then proceeded to SED-fit all the sources at $z_{best}>3$ with \textsc{zphot}, using a library of $\approx\!10$ million SED models, with three analytical star formation history (SFH) functions (top-hat, exponentially declining and delayed exponentially declining).
 The details of the library are given in Appendix \ref{lib}.
-To be conservative, for each object we discarded any solutions with lM$_*>12$, formation redshift higher than 30 (corresponding to an age of the Universe of $\approx\!100$ Myr), or a SFR peak higher than 10$^4$ M$_{\odot}$/yr, unless no other solution was available.
+To be conservative, for each object we discarded any solutions with lM$_*>12$, formation redshift higher than 30 (corresponding to an age of the Universe of $\approx\!100$ Myr), or a SFR peak higher than $10^4$ M$_{\odot}$/yr, unless no other solution was available; we point out that this threshold on SFR was chosen considering the highest values estimated for high-redshift starburst \citep[see e.g.][]{Ma2016}, but might be too strict considering some known low-redshift extreme sub-mm starburst with estimated SFRs reaching $\approx3\times10^4$ M$_{\odot}/yr$ \citep[see][]{Rowan-Robinson2018}.
 Finally, for the non ``$z$-robust'' sources we performed an alternative fit at the second most probable $z$ of the PDF($z$) functions, and kept as best-fit the solution with the minimum $\chi^2$ value (note that this might imply that the best solution with the current library is at a different redshift with respect to all the photo-$z$ solutions in M24).